-Chief Rocket Scientist, Davonne Desiderato, Chief Science Advisor Fred VanDerbeek and crew are busy testing the last phase of their new engine design, the Positronium Anti-Matter Plasma engine.
+Chief Rocket Scientist, Davonne Desiderato, Chief Science Advisor Fred VanDerbeek and their colleagues are busy testing the last phase of their new engine design, the Positronium Anti-Matter Plasma engine.

-The engines are three hundred foot long pods that are attached to all four edges of the rectangular guppy shaped fuselage of the ship.
+The engines are three hundred foot long pods that are attached to all four edges of a rectangular guppy shaped fuselage of the ship.
 They are designed to vibrate the anti-matter ion plasma - some of the scarcest materials in the universe and propel it out the ‘business end’ of the engine at speeds much higher than burned rocket fuel can attain.
-The expelled anti-matter as a long trail left behind actually pushes the originating source forward by first warping and then compressing Space/Time into a kind of massive Space-flux spring.
-The compressed anti-matter Space/Time then pushes the ship to greater and greater speeds until the speed of light is approached and eventually even surpassed, theoretically.
+The expelled anti-matter as a long trail left behind actually pushes the originating source forward by first warping and bending and then compressing Space/Time into a kind of massive Space-flux spring.
+The compressed anti-matter Space/Time then pushes the ship to greater and greater speeds until the speed of light is approached and eventually even surpassed, theoretically at least.

 With expelled anti-matter pushing from the rear of the ship and the Positronium Atoms actually pulling in Anti-Matter from the front of the ship, it is the most efficient use of Einstein’s famous equation of E=Mc2 ever designed and also takes into account Dr. VanDerbeek’s views that distance is really a property of this now famous energy to mass relationship.